Regularizing Deep Neural Networks with Stochastic Estimators of Hessian Trace: Motivations

-So one can guarantee good generalization when the trace of Hessian matrix and norm of Jacobian matrix are small.
-On one hand, when learning with gradient descent, we want to find a local or global minima of loss function.
-Naturally, at minima the gradient is zero and the norm of Jacobian matrix is small near minima.
-So gradient descent helps us to ensure the norm of Jacobian Matrix to be small.
+So one can guarantee good generalization when both the norm of the Jacobian matrix and the trace of the Hessian matrix are small.
+On one hand, when learning with gradient descent, we want to find a local or global minima of the loss function.
+Naturally, at minima the gradient should be zero and the norm of the Jacobian matrix is small near minima.
+So gradient descent helps us to ensure the norm of the Jacobian matrix is small.

-On the other hand, the trace of Hessian Matrix is hard to be constrained by gradient descent.
-From this aspect, we proposed Hessian regularization for linear models as:
+On the other hand, gradient descent only considers first-order derivative, it can not constrain the trace of the Hessian matrix, which is composed of the second-order derivative.
+From this aspect, it is necessary to add a restriction on the Hessian trace when updating parameters by gradient descent.
+Though the above generalization error bound holds for linear models, it is natural to generalize from linear models to DNN models: each layer of a DNN model can be viewed as a linear model except for the non-linear activation functions.

-It's the trace of second derivative of loss $\ell$ with respect to output of linear model $\vz$, which is also the end nodes of a linear model.
-A DNN is consist of many layers, with each layer being viewed as a linear model (except the nonlinear activation functions).
-Thus. we generalize the Hessian regularization to every node in a DNN and define it as
+Thus, the generalization error bound indicates that restriction on Hessian trace is essential for training a DNN model.